NorskHelsenett/DevBlog/BlogPosts/Observability/WorkingLocallyRateLimitData/ObervabilityLocalScalingFluffy.md

 # Problem of the day

-The problem has it's roots in trying to match up two datasets of about 2 million entries.
-All in all not a huge amount of data, 3 to 4 gigabytes each.
+The problem has its roots in trying to match up two datasets of about 2 million entries.
+All in all, not a huge amount of data, 3 to 4 gigabytes each.
 However, occasionally having to reprocess it, makes the points in the process taking 1 to 10 milliseconds a painful bottleneck when you can observe most things taking tens to hundreds of microseconds.
 Initially the telemetry has already proved invaluable in speeding up some of the most egregious offense, especially the tracing.

 The main part of our beings now with the pipeline growing longer, and [Tempo](https://grafana.com/oss/tempo/) basically [oom](https://en.wikipedia.org/wiki/Out_of_memory) killing the LGTM image observability stack.
 Which is highly annoying, because the traces are very useful at this stage.
 And it doesn't help that it takes Grafana down with it, along with the other creature comforts it provides.